patricklafrance/rac-webpack-tree-shaking/README.md

 ## Notes

-Next time, use the sourcemap to identify what's end up in the bundle as suggested by [Devon](https://github.com/adobe/react-spectrum/discussions/5204#discussioncomment-7795915).
+Next time, use the sourcemaps to identify what's end up in the bundle as suggested by [Devon](https://github.com/adobe/react-spectrum/discussions/5204#discussioncomment-7795915).